Room Selection: Frequently Asked Questions

 How does “My Housing” work?

-Please review the “MyHousing” information on the main Room Selection webpage
+Please review the “MyHousing” information available on the "Critical Details" page

 Do I get a discount on my room rate if my room is smaller than someone else’s room